Kotsche/Kotsche.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my personal homepage!
 I am a Ph.D. candidate at Goethe University Frankfurt, Germany.
-My research interests are in the intersection of Economics and Quantative Marketing.
+My research interest lies in the overlap of Economics with a focus on Industrial Organization and Quantative Marketing.
 In particular, I am interested in antitrust, demand estimation, regulation and consumer behavior.
-Typically, I apply state-of-the-art empirical methods to consumer data in order to answer relevant questions for policy makers and firms.
+Typically, I apply state-of-the-art empirical methods to consumer and market data in order to answer relevant questions for policy makers and firms.

 Curriculum Vitae